EarthScope/rover/docs/commands_verbose.md

     rover retrieve --web ...   # the default

-Start a web server that provides information on the progress of the download manager (the core of the `rover daemon` and `rover retrieve` commands).

-With the default configuration this is started automatically, provided `--no-web` is not used with `rover retrieve` or `rover start`.

-As with the `rover download` command, empty logs are removed on exit to avoid cluttering the log directory.
+Starts a web server that provides information on the progress of the download manager, the core of the `rover daemon` and `rover retrieve` commands.
+ROVER's default configuration starts `rover web` automatically, provided `--no-web` is not used with `rover retrieve` or `rover start`.
+Empty logs are removed on exit to avoid cluttering the log directory.

 ##### Significant Parameters

 |  Name               | Default              | Description                    |
 | ------------------- | -------------------- | ------------------------------ |